 - Sugars (7.5%-23%)

 - Low levels of vitamins, salts, and minerals

 The exact composition of royal jelly varies with geographic location, season, and types of flowers in the region.
-Small amounts of pollen grains from nearby plants end up trapped in royal jelly, introducing trace plant proteins as well [R, R].
+Small amounts of pollen grains from nearby plants end up trapped in royal jelly, introducing trace plant proteins as well [2, 1].

-The most studied active compound is the aptly named royalisin, a fatty acid, which has potent antibacterial properties.
-Jelleines, peptides also found in royal jelly, have unique antibacterial properties [R, R].
+The most studied active compound is the aptly named royalisin, a fatty acid with potent antibacterial properties.
+Jelleines, peptides also found in royal jelly, have antibacterial properties as well [3, 4].

 Royal jelly contains 185 biologically active ingredients.
-Hormones, such as testosterone, progesterone, prolactin, and estradiol have been reported.
-Royal jelly can also contain flavonoids (chemicals specifically from plants), which provide some of its health benefits [R].
+Hormones, such as testosterone, progesterone, prolactin, and estradiol, have been identified.
+Royal jelly can also contain flavonoids (antioxidant chemicals found only in plants), which provide some of its potential health benefits .

 - Fighting microbes and reducing inflammation, mostly via royalisin (10H2DA)

 Honey and royal jelly are both products of honeybees and have some similar effects on health.
 The flavonoids in both royal jelly and honey carry antimicrobial, antifungal, anti-inflammatory, and wound-healing benefits [6, 7].

 Honey, however, has a much higher sugar content than royal jelly.
 It also contains a variety of organic acids and other antioxidants not found in royal jelly.
 However, the most studied compounds from royal jelly are not found in honey and it may have a much broader scope of action .